comunica/Article-ISWC2023-SolidQuery/content/approach.md

 The queue indexes all triples locally, to ensure that a triple pattern operator that is executed later in the execution process does not miss any triples.

 Cite RDF and SPARQL formal stuff
 {:.todo}

 Figure of link queue and how it's connected to everything and the link extractors {:.todo}

+Dedicated subsection on reachability semantics: Explain difference between my impl of extract-qp and extract-qp-query, and relation to cmatch and iterator, and which is more selective and may miss results (formal?)
+Also relate to context-based reachability semantics?
+{:.todo}

 ### Discovery of data vault